ivotron/popper2-paper/paper/paper.md

 The cloud-native paradigm is a subset of the container-native paradigm since it encourages running applications not only inside containers but also on cloud infrastructure.
 Container engines like Docker and orchestration tools like Kubernetes have become an integral part of the cloud-native paradigm over the years.
 With the wide-spread acceptance of the cloud-native paradigm, several cloud-native workflow engines like  Argo [@argocommunity_argoproj_2019], Pachyderm [@novella_containerbased_2018], Brigade [@brigade] have come into existence.
-These workflow engines facilitate running workflows in the cloud by running an entire workflow in containers managed by Kubernetes.
+These workflow engines facilitate running workflows on the cloud by running an entire workflow in containers managed by Kubernetes.
 The limitation of these workflow engines is the requirement of having access to a Kubernetes cluster which can block users from running workflows in the absence of one.
-Although Popper can run workflows in the cloud using Kubernetes, it does not necessarily require access to a Kubernetes cluster for running the containerized steps of a workflow.
+Although Popper can run workflows on the cloud using Kubernetes, it does not necessarily require access to a Kubernetes cluster for running the containerized steps of a workflow.
 Popper is not exclusively cloud-native since it does not assume the presence of a Kubernetes cluster for running workflows, but in addition to being able to work as cloud-native i.e. run workflows on Kubernetes, it can also behave as container-native in different computing environments like a local machine, Slurm and cloud VM instances over SSH.

 ## Continuous Integration Tools